 where $d_s(\cdot)$ denotes the signed implicit function solved for at the vertices $\mathbf{V}$, $\alpha_i(\mathbf{p}_t)$ is the $i$-th barycentric coordinate for the input point $\mathbf{p}_t$ located in the tetrahedron $t$ with vertices $\mathbf{v}_{t_0},\dots,\mathbf{v}_{t_3}$.

 The first term of the above objective function optimizes the sign consistency on the multi-domain.
-The second data fitting term favors that the input points are located near the zero level-set of the interpolated signed implicit function.
+The second data fitting term favors the fact that the input points lie near the zero level set of the interpolated signed implicit function.
 The parameter $\lambda$ provides a means to balance between the two terms.
 For all shown experiments, $\lambda$ is set to $1.0$.